orkes-io/docs/docs/reference-docs/operators/dynamic.md

 ## Adding a Dynamic task in UI
 **To add a Dynamic task:**
 1. In your workflow, select the **(+)** icon and add a **Dynamic** task.
-2. Add the Task input params, which should include the parameter key that maps to task name (for example: taskToExecute).
+2. In **Task input params**, configure the task to execute by setting a value in the `taskToExecute` parameter.
+  The value can be [passed as a variable](https://orkes.io/content/developer-guides/passing-inputs-to-task-in-conductor) (for example, ${workflow.input.dynamicTaskName}).

 <p><img src="/content/img/ui-guide-dynamic-task.png" alt="Adding wait task" /></p>